department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/2023-logged-in-user-interviews/research-plan.md

 Response options: yes or no

-5. Do you identify as a member of the LGBTQIA+ community?
+5. Do you identify as a member of the LGBTQ+ community?
 We ask this question because we want to make sure the feedback we get from these sessions represents all the people we serve.

-Response options: yes or no (Answer should be yes to satisfy criteria for LGBTQIA+)
+Response options: yes or no (Answer should be yes to satisfy criteria for LGBTQ+)

 ## Timeline
 ### Prepare